ADD-SP/ngx_waf/rust/README.md

   cannot be resolved at configuration time); a request that cannot reach the provider fails closed.
-* The provider endpoint is the `api=` of `waf_captcha` or the default of the provider it named (hCaptcha and reCAPTCHA have their own), and it is inherited by the contexts below the directive like every other captcha setting.
+* The provider endpoint is the `api=` of `waf_captcha` or the default of the provider it named (hCaptcha, Turnstile and reCAPTCHA have their own), and it is inherited by the contexts below the directive like every other captcha setting.
 The C implementation only prepared an endpoint when the directive of the *request's own* context carried `api=`, so the documented default endpoint never worked and a location that inherited `waf_captcha` could never verify anything.
 * `waf_captcha api=https://...` verifies the provider certificate against the
   CA store the TLS library was built with (the default paths of OpenSSL; the `SSL_CERT_FILE` and `SSL_CERT_DIR` environment variables override them, and